moto-timo/yocto-docs/documentation/ref-manual/variables.rst

       ``tmp/deploy/images/MACHINE`` by a factor of 130 (+15 MiB for this image), compared to just using the :ref:`ref-classes-create-spdx` class with no option.

+      With SPDX 3.0.1 JSON format, including source files significantly increases the SBOM size (potentially by several gigabytes for typical images).

+   :term:`SPDX_LICENSES`
+      Path to the JSON file containing SPDX license identifier mappings.
+      This file maps common license names to official SPDX license identifiers used during SBOM generation.

+      The default value points to a copy of the license mappings defined by SPDX (https://github.com/spdx/license-list-data) stored in
+      :term:`OpenEmbedded-Core (OE-Core)`.

+      You can override this variable to use a custom license mapping file if your organization uses different license naming conventions.

+   :term:`SPDX_MULTILIB_SSTATE_ARCHS`
+      The list of sstate architectures to consider when collecting SPDX dependencies.
+This includes multilib architectures when multilib is enabled.

+      The default value is set to the value of ``SSTATE_ARCHS``.

+      This variable is used internally by the SPDX generation classes to ensure all relevant dependencies are included in the SBOM, regardless of whether multilib is enabled or not.

    :term:`SPDX_NAMESPACE_PREFIX`
       This option could be used in order to change the prefix of ``spdxDocument``